 - Once you decide on the type of hive you want to use, spend time reading books and scouring the internet for information. (see below)

 - Talk to your neighbors about your plans and make sure your city codes and HOA laws allow you to keep bees.
-If they have kids, try to teach them about bees and bee safety so the next generation will be well informed.
+If you neighbors have kids, try to teach them about bees and bee safety so the next generation will be well informed.

 - Join your local beekeepers association and attend its meetings.
 This is a great way to network with experienced beekeepers who are usually willing to give free advice.